-- 1. Attend all required and four elective courses in the prescribed curriculum (CCNM - Toronto Campus students only) and achieve a passing grade in all required courses in the naturopathic program. - 2.
+- 1. Attend and successfully complete all required courses, including four elective courses in the prescribed curriculum of your cohort, and achieve a passing grade in all required courses in the naturopathic program. - 2.
 Attain a cumulative grade point average of 2.7 or better on a 4.0 scale. - 3.
 Attend the required number of hours in clinical training and fulfill all other requirements of the clinical program with a passing grade. - 4.
 Satisfy all financial obligations to CCNM.

 Students who have not met all of the requirements for graduation listed above may still be allowed to participate in convocation; however, no degree will be given until all requirements are met.
 Should there be any outstanding requirements remaining, transcripts and verification letters will be withheld from being sent, until all outstanding requirements have been resolved.
 This is inclusive of any organization and/or a licensing body for which they have registered to write an exam.
 Students to whom this applies will have their situations reviewed on a case-by-case basis.
-CCNM - Boucher students who matriculated prior to

-September 2022 can refer to the Student Handbook in MYCCNM-Boucher for graduation requirements.
+CCNM - Boucher students who matriculated prior to September 2022 can refer to the Student Handbook in MYCCNM-Boucher for graduation requirements.